awslabs/sagemaker-debugger/documentation/README.md

 The reason for different setups is that SageMaker Zero-Script-Change uses custom framework forks of TensorFlow, PyTorch, MXNet, and XGBoost to save tensors automatically.
 These framework forks are not available in custom containers or non-SM environments, so you must modify your training script in these environments.

-See the [SageMaker page](https://link.com) for details on SageMaker Zero-Script-Change experience.\
+See the [SageMaker page](https://link.com) for details on SageMaker Zero-Script-Change and BYOC experience.\
 See the frameworks pages for details on modifying the training script:
 - [TensorFlow](https://link.com)
 - [PyTorch](https://link.com)